bikininjas/newbuild-scraper/PROJECT_STATUS.md

 # Project Context & Status: newbuild-scraper

 ## Goal
 The goal of this project is to build a Python-based price tracker and HTML report generator for PC components.
 It scrapes prices from multiple e-commerce sites, tracks historical prices, and generates a modern HTML dashboard with product cards, price graphs, and summary tables.
-The system supports advanced vendor extraction from aggregator sites and provides automated product management through CSV loading.
+The system supports advanced vendor extraction from aggregator sites and now uses a JSON-based product declaration (`products.json`) replacing the former CSV loader (CSV kept only for backward compatibility exports).

 ## Current Features
 - **Multi-site Price Scraping**: Scrapes prices from Amazon.fr, Idealo.fr, LDLC.com, TopAchat.com, Materiel.net, PCComponentes.es